 Supporting literacy in remote Indigenous communities

-For children in isolated communities, getting access to books can be tough, meaning literacy levels can be much lower than other parts of Australia.
-Together with not-for-profit organisation Indigenous Literacy Foundation, we’re supporting the delivery of books to give children in these remote regions more opportunities to build their literacy skills.
+For children in isolated communities, getting access to books can be tough and literacy levels can be much lower than other parts of Australia.
+Together with not-for-profit organisation Indigenous Literacy Foundation, we’re supporting the delivery of books to give children in these remote regions more opportunities to read and build their literacy skills.

 Join the Pen Pal Club